tagmus-software/clean-arc/README.md

 ##### 2º - Dependencies

-The project is decoupled from any third parties libraries, so if you decided yo work with another log library or database orm the choice is up to you, in case yes go ahead adjust the dependencies and create the adapters for whetever you integrating with.
-In the meanwhile we're working with [typeorm](https://typeorm.io/) as our ORM, [express](https://expressjs.com/pt-br/) to provide http interface and [pinno](https://github.com/pinojs/pino) for logging.
-Finnaly to install eveything you run:
+The project is decoupled from any third parties libraries, so if you decide to work with another logging library or database ORM the choice is up to you, in case yes go ahead and adjust the dependencies and create the adapters for whatever you integrating with.
+In the meanwhile, we're working with [typeorm](https://typeorm.io/) as our ORM, [express](https://expressjs.com/pt-br/) to provide an HTTP interface and [pinno](https://github.com/pinojs/pino) for logging.
+Finally to install everything you run:

 ```bash
 npm install